 We may be unable to comply with the strict income distribution requirements applicable to REITs.
 To maintain qualification as a REIT under the Code, a REIT must annually distribute to its shareholders at least 90% of its REIT taxable income, excluding the dividends paid deduction and net capital gains.
 This requirement limits our ability to accumulate capital.
 We may not have sufficient cash or other liquid assets to meet the distribution requirements.
 Difficulties in meeting the distribution requirements might arise due to competing demands for our funds or to timing differences between tax reporting and cash receipts and disbursements, because income may have to be reported before cash is received, because expenses may have to be paid before a deduction is allowed, because deductions may be disallowed or limited or because the IRS may make a determination that adjusts reported income.
-In those situations, we might be required to borrow funds or sell properties on adverse terms in order to meet the distribution.
+In those situations, we might be required to borrow funds or sell properties on adverse terms in order to meet the distribution requirements and interest and penalties could apply which could adversely affect our financial condition.
 If we fail to make a required distribution, we could cease to be taxed as a REIT.